willjohnsonio/build-your-own-linktree/README.md

 ```

 ## Create a JSON API For Your links
 Go to the `index.js` file inside of your workers project.
 This is where you are going to write all the code for your Cloudflare worker.
-The first thing you would need to do is create an array of objects with the link name and the URL as key value pairs.
+The first thing you need to do is create an array of objects with the link name and the URL as key value pairs.

 **index.js**